 "Trees exhale for us so that we can inhale them to stay alive.
 Can we ever forget that?
 Let us love trees with every breath we take until we perish" said a well-known writer Munia Khan.
 Our country has so many festivals and mythological stories related to forests and trees.
 One of the most celebrated of them all is Van Mahotsav, a week-long celebration that is dedicated to Mother Earth in order to protect our life support system on the planet.
 Celebrated from July 1 through July 7, this week-long Mahotsav, aims at diverting attention towards the big issue, which undoubtedly is increasing deforestation.

-Delhi, being the capital of India takes this celebration a notch higher by turning wastelands into the future green zones.
-Every year, as a part of this campaign, many afforestation drives are conducted in the city in order to spread community awareness about the ill effects of urbanisation and globalisation on nature.
+Delhi, being the capital of India takes this celebration a notch higher by turning wastelands into future green zones.
+Every year, as a part of this campaign, many afforestation drives are conducted in the city in order to spread community awareness about the ill effects of urbanization and globalization on nature.
 A large number of NGOs, government authorities along with the participation of school children mark the beautiful initiative.
-Children write Van Mahotsav slogans, plant saplings along with their teachers and learn the importance of co-existing with nature.
+Children write Van Mahotsav slogans, plant saplings along with their teachers, and learn the importance of co-existing with nature.

 The main aim of this Mahotsav is to create enthusiasm and awareness amongst the masses.
 During this festival, each and every citizen of India is expected to plant a sapling during the entire Van Mahotsav week and pass it on to the next generation.

-Thankfully, the tradition and celebration continues till date and is being passed on to the next generation as well.
+Thankfully, the tradition and celebration continue to date and are being passed on to the next generation as well.

-The plantation of trees are well planned and generally, native saplings are planted as they readily adapt to the local conditions and have a higher rate of growing into a full-grown tree.
-The saplings and the funds are arranged and supplied by the government authorities, state and civic bodies to schools, colleges, NGOs, institutions and other welfare organisations.
+The plantation of trees is well planned and generally, native saplings are planted as they readily adapt to the local conditions and have a higher rate of growing into a full-grown tree.
+The saplings and the funds are arranged and supplied by the government authorities, state and civic bodies to schools, colleges, NGOs, institutions, and other welfare organizations.

-While Delhi celebrates the festival with full heart, Uttar Pradesh took home the crown of planting the most number of saplings in the year 2020 during Van Mahotsav.
+While Delhi celebrates the festival with full heart, Uttar Pradesh took home the crown of planting the most saplings in the year 2020 during Van Mahotsav.
 All the 75 districts in the state planted more saplings than the actual target which was assigned to them.
-The state achieved the success rate of 114% by planting over 55 lakh trees surpassing their target of 48 lakh.
+The state achieved a success rate of 114% by planting over 55 lakh trees surpassing their target of 48 lakh.

-For those who wish to be a part of the celebrations that take place in the National capital and plant trees at the National Zoological Garden, there are a number of options available to reach the capital city of India.
-Talking about the distance in kilometres from other metropolitan cities, Delhi is located at an approximate distance of 1,427, 2,171, 1,516 and 1,580 km from Mumbai, Bengaluru, Kolkata and Hyderabad.
+For those who wish to be a part of the celebrations that take place in the National capital and plant trees at the National Zoological Park, there are a number of options available to reach the capital city of India.
+Talking about the distance in kilometers from other metropolitan cities, Delhi is located at an approximate distance of 1,427, 2,171, 1,516, and 1,580 km from Mumbai, Bengaluru, Kolkata, and Hyderabad.

-By Air.
-Delhi is very well connected with every other Indian state via air routes.
+Delhi isvery well connected with every other Indian state via air routes.
 If one wishes to arrive by air to the capital city, they would land at the Indira Gandhi International Airport, which serves as the primary airport of the city.

-By Train.
-Indian railways is one of the biggest running rail systems in the world, so it wouldn’t come to you as a surprise that Delhi has extremely decent connectivity from almost all the states in the country.
+Indian railways are one of the biggest running rail systems in the world, so it wouldn’t come to you as a surprise that Delhi has extremely decent connectivity from almost all the states in the country.
 The city has numerous well-known railheads like New Delhi Railway Station, Old Delhi Railway Station, Anand Vihar Terminus along with many others.

 Once you deboard at the New Delhi station, you can easily locate the metro station and take a metro ride or simply book a prepaid auto or a cab and carry on your journey.